Waker-Uz-Zaman: Military career

-Waker served as instructor at the Non-Commissioned Officer's Academy in Bogra, School of Infantry and Tactics in Sylhet and also in Bangladesh Institute of Peace Support Operation Training.
-He served in the United Nations Mission in Liberia and United Nations Angola Verification Mission I. As lieutenant colonel, he directed Army Security Unit at Dhaka Cantonment and commanded the 17th East Bengal Regiment in Momenshahi.
+Waker served as instructor at the Non-Commissioned Officer's Academy in Bogra, School of Infantry and Tactics (Tactics wing) in Sylhet and also in Bangladesh Institute of Peace Support Operation Training.
+He served in the United Nations Mission in Liberia and United Nations Angola Verification Mission I. As lieutenant colonel, he directed the Army Security Unit at Dhaka Cantonment and commanded the 17th East Bengal Regiment in Momenshahi.

 He was promoted to colonel and served as Deputy Assistant Military Secretary in Military Secretary's Branch at Army Headquarters.
 He was then upgraded to brigadier general and appointed commander of the 46th Independent Infantry Brigade in Dhaka and then as Deputy Military Secretary back at the Army Headquarters.
 Waker was promoted to major general in 2013 and posted as military secretary at the headquarters.

-Furthermore, he was appointed general officer commanding of 9th Infantry Division and area Commander of Savar Area which he served until returning back to the headquarters, again as military secretary in 2017.
+Furthermore, he was appointed general officer commanding of 9th Infantry Division and area Commander of Savar Area which he served until returning to the headquarters, again as military secretary in 2017.
+He also had the rare distinction of serving as National Victory Parade Commander three consecutive times.

 On 30 November 2020, Waker was promoted to lieutenant general and appointed Principal Staff Officer of Armed Forces Division.
 He served as the chairperson of Bangladesh National Authority for Chemical Weapons Convention.
 He was a member of the governing body of the National Defence College.
 He returned to army headquarters for serving as the Chief of General Staff on 29 December 2023.